-Calathea picturata (Goeppertia picturata) Indoor Care: Watering, Fertilizer, Pruning, Propagation
+Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

-Calathea picturata (Goeppertia picturata) requires medium to bright, indirect light, average warmth, humid conditions and consistently moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Calathea picturata (Goeppertia picturata) thrives in medium to bright indirect light, average warmth, humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Goeppertia picturata is one of the popular Calathea varieties on account of its spectacular foliage where the intense colour in the centre of its leaves is surrounded by a band of green colouring along the edges while the undersides are a purple-burgundy color.
+Goeppertia picturata is among the popular Calathea varieties on account of its spectacular foliage where the intense colour in the centre of its leaves is surrounded by a band of green colouring along the edges while the undersides are a purple-burgundy color.

 Goeppertia picturata comes in two variants; silver and crimson.
 The silver variant commonly called 'Argentea', is more common and has a silvery green center.
 The crimson variant is rarer and has a crimson-red center.
 Calathea picturata is one of the best plants for the home and will create a magnificent sight in any space.